-Disti ribution of Marks Used fo or Student Evaluation Evaluation Торіс Value Weight Participation Attendance and in class discussion 20 10% Seminar Presentations As Assigned 40 20% Culture History Chart Subarctic Chronology 10 5% Research Student's Choice 50 Marks 25%
+Distribution of Marks Used for Student Evaluation Evaluation Торіс Value Weight Participation Attendance and in class discussion 20 10% Seminar Presentations As Assigned 40 20% Culture History Chart Subarctic Chronology 10 5% Research Project/Paper Student's Choice 50 Marks 25% Final Exam Cumulative Evaluation 80 Marks 40% Total 200 Marks 100%

-Project/Paper

-Final Exam Cumulative Evaluation 80 Marks 40%

-Total 200 Marks 100%

-REQUIRED TEXTBOOK AND MATERIALS
+REQUIRED TEXTBOOKS AND MATERIALS

-Selected Readings will be made available to participants by the instructor.
+There is no core textbook for this course.
+Selected Required and Supplementary Readings will be made available to participants by the instructor through the Course Moodle webpage.